winitzki/sofp/sofp-src/README.md

 At this time, the video tutorials are obsolete because the book already covers all their material and much more.
 Some notations in the video tutorials have been changed in the book, and some mistakes have been corrected.

-The material below is kept for reference only.
+The material below is obsolete and kept for reference only.
 Refer to the book for current status.

 ## Scope of the tutorial series